cdirks/OptimalTransportNetworksFD/README.md

 ## Run example

-To run the code, open Matlab and execute Example.m.
+To run the code, open Matlab and build the mex files used for the projection via

+	mex MSprojectBTmex.cpp
+	mex MSprojectUPmex.cpp

+then execute execute Example.m.
 This will compute a simple example of branched transport from one point source to two point sinks with equal mass.
 For an other example or a different setting, the following parameters can be changed within the example file:

 	type: Example type (BT or UP)
 	n: Image size (n by n grid)